HackCU/pages/_pages/guide/hacker.md

 Hello, Hacker!

-We are excited to welcome you to HackCU VI this year!
+We are excited to welcome you to HackCU 8 this year!
 This event would not be complete without you.
 You will have 24 hours to work on any project you choose.
 The HackCU team hopes to provide you with the resources, space, and time to create something amazing.
 Reminder: There is <b>NO sleeping at the venue </b>.
 If you plan to sleep, please remember you have to find other accommodations for this.
 We do not have an alternative venue for people to stay at under the sleeping policy.
-Also, due to venue capacities, we will only be admitting the <b>FIRST</b> 420 hackers into the space.
+Also, due to venue capacities in light of COVID, we will only be admitting the <b>FIRST</b> 250 hackers into the space.

 ----

 ### Date
-February 22nd and February 23rd, 2020
+March 5th and March 6th, 2022

 ### Time
-February 22nd: 8:00 AM - February 23rd: 4:00 PM.
+March 5th: 8:00 AM - March 6th: 4:00 PM.

 ### Where
 >Jennie Smoly Caruthers Biotech Building, 3415 Colorado Ave